Ricardo2001ZG/Voyo_Vbook_V3_Pentium_linux_install/README.md

-﻿# How to install debian 9 on Voyo Vbook V3 Pentium linux
+﻿# How to install debian 9 on Voyo Vbook V3 Pentium

 1、story